michal-bures/konkr_data/ai-chatter/default.md

 - Don't worry, I'll get to you soon enough.
 - You're next.
 - Insolent little...

-> furious, stronger, suffered major damage, did not cause major damage
-- Hey, that hurt!
-I'll get you for that!
-- You'll pay for that!
-- Ow!
-Insolent little...

 > furious, stronger, fighting
 - You're going down.